 The CPUID instruction provides information about the processor implementation and its capabilities.
 Software operating at any privilege level can execute the CPUID instruction to collect this information.
-After the information is collected, software can be tuned to optimize performance and benefit to users.
-For example, game software can identify and enable the media capabilities of a particular processor implementation.
+Software can utilize this information to optimize performance.

-The CPUID instruction supports multiple functions, each providing different information about the processor implementation, including the vendor, model number, revision (stepping), features, cache organization, and name.
+The CPUID instruction supports multiple functions, each providing specifc information about the processor implementation, including the vendor, model number, revision (stepping), features, cache organization, and name.
 The multifunction approach allows the CPUID instruction to return a detailed picture of the processor implementation and its capabilities-more detailed information than could be returned by a single function.
 This flexibility also allows for the addition of new CPUID functions in future processor generations.

-Function codes are loaded into the EAX register before executing the CPUID instruction.
+The desired function number is loaded into the EAX register before executing the CPUID instruction.
 CPUID functions are divided into two types:

-• Standard functions return information about features common to all x86 implementations, including the earliest features offered in the x86 architecture, as well as information about the presence of newer features such as SSE, SSE2, and SSE3 instructions.
+• Standard functions return information about features common to all x86 implementations, including the earliest features offered in the x86 architecture, as well as information about the presence of features such as support for the AVX and FMA instruction subsets.
+Standard function numbers are in the range 0000_000h-0000_FFFFh.